Willkommen bei Klaus! Welcome!

 Bitte select: deutsch oder english odder uff hessisch.

 The GrandGraveGallery.
-More than 5000 pictures of 538 prehistoric graves from Germany are presented and commented in this part of my archive.
+5825 pictures of 599 prehistoric graves from Germany are presented and commented in this part of my archive.
 Some famous objects are described, as i.e. the Langgräber of Visbek and the Hohen Steine Wildeshausen, as well as some quite ruined large graves.
 Most of these graves are in Northern Germany, that is, Niedersachsen, Nordrhein-Westfalen, Schleswig-Holstein and Mechlenburg-Vorpommern.
 Builders were ancient farmers and rancher tribes.
 Most of these graves have been built more than 4000 years ago.
 Modern construction needs reduced the number and conditions of these ressources.
 Profits were more important than respect to the ancestors.
 The new law implemented around 1900 A.C. could not stop, but only reduce these destructions.
 In the years before these places were respected, and in part been in use for burials.
 Others were avoided and many have names containing the devil's name.

 In 2004 I brought 45 more objects into this collection, especially from the Emsland.
 Thuine, Groß Berßen are impressive examples.